Giving back to the community

 Instalcom actively seek to engage diverse labour and unemployed groups (Including Ex-services personnel)

 We are continually looking to enhance opportunities for recruiting ex-service personnel, in which we already have an establish record.
 7% of our current workforce are ex-services personnel.
 Instalcom believe that we have a moral obligation to ex-members of the armed forces and their families.

 We already advertise online with The Career Transition Partnership (CTP), the official provider of Armed Forces resettlement.
 They support leavers from the Royal Navy, Army, Royal Air Force and the Royal Marines at any rank, with resettlement support, career transition advice and training opportunities.

-We have also employed three Military Veterans through the charity Building Heroes during 2017.
+We have also employed a number of Military Veterans through the charity Building Heroes during the year.
 Building Heroes provides skills training and support into employment in the building trades.

 Instalcom do not wish to discriminate against women and so it is in our recruitment policy and procedure to not discriminate on a female during the recruitment process based on their status as a mother or prospective mother.

 As such, we would never asking probing questions into their family life or any plans to have children in the future and all jobs are offered based on the applicant’s perceived ability to successfully complete the job.

 We value our female workers and therefore aim to make our employee’s return to work after birth as smooth as possible.
 We do so by discussing the plans with them as soon as we are notified of pregnancy.